Makktu/wheres-my-60/README.md

 Other things to add here include:

 -   Media query to show different display on Web – at the moment this is a mobile first app.
+The web version looks neglected because it is.
+This will be the last thing added on the app.

+01-Oct-2021

+- Finally fixed the problem where the app would display outdated data from the Stagecoach API.
+E.g. it's common for the displayed bus to be the last bus from the night before, rather than the most recent bus today, because Stagecoach don't reliably update their API.
+Needed to write a 'skip' section of code to recognise when this has happened and move onto the next bus.
+This is now working, hopefully reliably, and hopefully hasn't broken something else.
+Testing needed over the next couple of days' use of the app myself.